Posted in Visiting Alaska

 Convertible Pants

-Contrary to what many believe, it’s not always cold in Alaska and the Yukon.
-In fact, in July 2013 Alaska’s largest city of Anchorage experienced 19 days of 70° F or higher!
-And, in Alaska’s interior where Fairbanks is located, temperatures can even climb into the 90s!
-For those days when the temperature is going to vary a great deal – or if you are planning on an activity that requires a big elevation change along the way –convertible pants are a must!
-These multipurpose pants are defined by their ability to function as either full-length pants or shorts, and you can find them at most outdoor retailers.
+Contrary to what many believe, sometimes it is hot in Alaska and the Yukon.
+In fact, in July 2019, Anchorage had six consecutive days in the high-80s!
+Temperatures in Alaska’s interior can be even more intense, climbing into the 90s.
+On days when the temperature is expected to fluctuate significantly – or if you are planning on an activity that requires a big elevation change along the way – convertible pants are highly recommended!
+This multipurpose garment, which can effortlessly transition between full-length pants or shorts, is a clever solution for adapting when the chilly morning becomes sweltering hot.
+Available at most outdoor retailers, convertible pants are ideal for those looking to stay comfortable in the diverse climates of Alaska.

 Quality Rain Gear

-Even if the day starts out with blue skies and warm temperatures, there’s no guarantee that it’s going to stay that way.
-Alaskans know that staying warm and dry is integral to an enjoyable day outdoors.
-Whether you’re hiking, fishing or sightseeing, it’s important to choose rain gear that’s coated in nylon with factory-sealed seams.
-Albeit the thrifty option, buyer beware if you buy a plastic or vinyl rain suit or poncho, these options tear quickly, becoming ineffective when you need them the most.
+Even if the day starts with blue skies and warm temperatures, there’s no guarantee it will stay that way.
+Alaskans know staying warm and dry is important to an enjoyable day outdoors, whether you’re hiking, fishing or exploring the sights.
+When choosing rain gear, it’s important to select gear coated in nylon with factory-sealed seams.
+While plastic or vinyl rain suits or ponchos may seem like cost-effective choices, caution is advised; these materials are prone to tearing and might not hold up when you need them most.

-Regardless of the temperature, at the end of the day we know you’ll love the warm hospitality that you’ll find waiting for you at one of our nearby Westmark Hotels.
-No matter the weather, you’ll find that our hotels are places that you can warm up by the fire or cool down with a pint of beer to relax and tell stories from your day of Northern adventure.
+We know you’ll love the warm hospitality you’ll find waiting for you after exploring Alaska at one of our nearby Westmark Hotels.
+No matter the weather, you’ll find that our hotels are places where you can warm up by the fire or cool down with a pint of beer to relax and tell stories from your day of northern adventures.
+Check out this related post on what to buy and what to rent for your trip.